english-study-plan

 Now that your English study plan is ready, try using these techniques to make English studying something you actually want to do.

 A visual study plan is motivating because it catches your eye and encourages you to look at it.
-Write your goal in big letters and decorate it any way you want.
-Doing this will boost your mood every time you check what study you’ll be doing each day.
+Write your goal in big letters and decorate it any way you want to boost your mood every time you check what study you’ll be doing each day.
+You can also find attractive digital and printable planners on sites like Etsy.

 As well as making it look good, make it easy to use.
 Decide if your study plan should be physical or digital.
 It should be easy to create each week, easy to check during the day and easy to adjust when you need to.
 An easy plan makes for easy learning!

-Distractions will happen so be prepared.
-Set up a system of reminders for those weeks where your brain starts to lose focus.
+Distractions will happen, so be prepared.
+Set up a system of reminders for those weeks when your brain starts to lose focus.
 Reminders can be a calendar alert on your phone or a sticky note stuck to your bathroom mirror.

-If you’re avoiding your study then there may be bigger problems.
-If you’re always bored or feel your study is too hard, you’ll give up your study plan forever.
+If you’re avoiding studying then there may be bigger problems.
+If you’re always bored or feel studying is too hard, you’ll give up your study plan forever.
 If this is happening week after week, change your study plan!
 Change your routine to include more of your interests and think positively about all the exciting learning ahead.

 Lastly, make sure you celebrate!